-Even thought the constrained 4-asset portfolio was less efficient compared to the unconstrained portfolio, it still dominated other mixed-asset portfolios (shares/bonds; shares/bonds/LPTs; shares/bonds/ILPTs) with significant lower risk given the same level of return (see Figure 5).
-Yet when capped at a 10% allocation, international LPTs have demonstrated their important role in the mixed-asset portfolio, but most significant contributions to diversification benefits came at the higher end of the risk levels.
+Even thought the constrained 4-asset portfolio was less efficient compared to the unconstrained portfolio, but it still dominated other mixed-asset portfolios (shares/bonds; shares/bonds/LPTs; shares/bonds/ILPTs) with significant lower risk given the same level of return (see Figure 5).
+Yet when capped at 10% allocation, international LPT had demonstrated its important role in the mixed-asset portfolio, with most significant contributions to diversification benefits came in at the higher end of the risk levels.